redis/redis-doc/docs/data-types/streams.md

       8) "1"
 {{< /clients-example >}}

-In order to continue the iteration with the next two items, I have to pick the last ID returned, that is `1692632094485-0` and add the prefix `(` to it.
+To continue the iteration with the next two items, I have to pick the last ID returned, that is `1692632094485-0`, and add the prefix `(` to it.
 The resulting exclusive range interval, that is `(1692632094485-0` in this case, can now be used as the new *start* argument for the next `XRANGE` call:

-{{< clients-example stream_toturial xrange_step_2 >}}
+{{< clients-example stream_tutorial xrange_step_2 >}}
 > XRANGE race:france (1692632094485-0 + COUNT 2
 1) 1) "1692632102976-0"
    2) 1) "rider"